vkaran101/sase/README.md

 Before you can begin development for this project, there are several tools that you need to install and get familiar with:

-- git: make sure you can grab the repo for the website
+- git: make sure you can grab the website repo
 - Apache/httpd: a local web server to view and test website
 - MySQL: for database access and store
 - PHP: backend framework of website is written in the php language, version >= 5.3.3